-- 1) Acknowledge the outside source within your essay.
-This is known as an in-text citation. - 2) List the outside source in a specific way in a final page known as a works cited page.
+- 1) Acknowledge the outside source within the body of your essay.
+This is known as an in-text citation. - 2) List the outside source in a specific way on a final page known as a Works Cited page.

 In-text Citations